keisks/jfleg/README.md

 # JFLEG (JHU FLuency-Extended GUG) corpus

-Last updated: April 7th, 2017
+Last updated: September 26th, 2017

 (Make sure to download and use the latest version.)